corrode/corrode.github.io/content/blog/immutability/index.md

 hot paths.
 Many other languages do the opposite: they push you to `mut` and ask you to opt into immutability.

+## Limit Mutability To Tight Scopes

+Good code keeps mutable state short-lived, making it easier to reason about.
 The use of `mut` should be the exception, not the rule.